Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

-Journey approximately 2 hours into one of the world’s oldest rainforests, with green fields, mountain ranges left and right, and quaint little villages.
+Journey approximately two hours into one of the world’s oldest rainforests with green fields, mountain ranges left and right, and quaint little villages.
 Stop off at Nabalu Market near the Crocker Range, known as the Backbone of Borneo.
-Enjoy refreshing drinks and fresh fruits, and check out the handicrafts sold by the local Dusun tribe that lives at the foothills of the sacred mountain.
+Make sure you enjoy refreshing drinks and fresh fruits, and check out the handicrafts sold by the local Dusun tribe that lives at the foothills of the sacred mountain.

 As you drive on through the National Park, cool and refreshing mountain air is a welcome relief.
 Soak in the amazing views across the rainforest to the majestic +4000ft Mt.
-Kinabalu – an iconic image of things to see in Kota Kinabalu.
+Kinabalu.
+It’s an iconic image of things to see in Kota Kinabalu.

 Visit the Agro Flower Nursery or the Mountain Garden where you’ll discover pitcher plants, more orchids and ferns.
 You’ll also find a Butterfly Farm and Orchid Conservation Centre.